hcsullivan12/Majorana/README/RECONSTRUCTION.md

 ## Optimization and Generating Other Lookup-Tables
-By using a brute-force method (firing photons from every pixel), when scaling to larger disks or more SiPMs, the number of pixels becomes large resulting in significantly longer simulations.
+By using a brute-force simulation (firing photons from every pixel), when scaling to larger disks, the number of pixels becomes large resulting in significantly longer simulations.
 Therefore, there is a need for something smarter than the brute-force way.

 There are two procedures practiced in Majorana that can have a significant impact on simulation time.

 #### 1) Table Generation
 Given the geometry, we actually have a multifold redundancy in the brute-force simulation.
 More explicity, since our SiPMs are equally spaced, we have a `1/numberOfSipms`-fold redundancy.
 In otherwords, the lookup-table is completely and uniquely determined by simulating one "pie piece" of the disk (e.g. the space between 2 adjacent SiPMs).
-Once this space is simulated, it is but a simple rotation (perhaps with some interpolation) to convert to the remaining spaces.
+Once this space is simulated, it is but a simple rotation (perhaps with some interpolation) to generate the table for the remaining spaces.
 As an example, for a 64-SiPM array, this symmetrical procedure could cut simulation time by 98%!

 To avoid interpolation, the "pie piece" chosen is 1/4th of the disk.
 Therefore, with a symmetrical pixelization scheme, a *n * 90* degree rotation is an isomorphic transformation to the pixels located in the other respective pie pieces, reducing simulation time by 75% compared to the brute-force method.
 The script `scripts/makeOpRefTable_symmetry.py` is an example of this procedure.